The 10 Biggest Business Problems for Small Business Owners

 Do your homework.

 There’s a wide range of health insurance providers and plans, so you’ll want to do plenty of research before making a decision.
-Also know that there are several required documents and business information that you’ll need to provide in your application, so it’s best to prepare ahead of time.
+Also, know that there are several required documents and a ton of business information that you’ll need to provide in your application, so it’s best to prepare ahead of time.

 Know your options.

-Regardless of your industry, one of the most crucial steps in starting your own business is developing a strong brand identity—in other words, how you position your brand in the world, and how you want consumers to experience it.
+Regardless of your industry, one of the most crucial steps in starting your own business is developing a strong brand identity.
+This is how you position your brand in the world, and how you want consumers to experience it.
 Questions of brand don’t start off as pressing small business problems, but they can grow over time.

 But for small business owners who lack marketing experience, this can pose one of the most daunting tasks—how do you go about defining your brand, and which marketing channels should you use to spread the message?

 When tackling your brand identity and broader marketing plan, consider the following ways to go about business problem solving:

 Get real feedback.